DTjomsland/sprout_planner/README.md

 ### UserFeeling:
 - Every user feeling is identified by the primary key: user_feeling_id.
-- Every user feeling has a 1-to-1 relationship with the UserFeelingIcon table.
+- Every user feeling has a one-to-one relationship with the UserFeelingIcon table.
 Every activity can be linked to only one user icon.
 - UserFeelingIcon contains the foreign key: user_feeling_id.
 - User feeling icons can only have one user feeling linked to them.
 Since each feeling  can only be linked to one user, each user feeling icon is only linked to one user.